Jamal Adams on Pete Carroll’s statement: ‘He has our back, I have his back’

 And as Adams’ comments indicated, his players liked his statement, too.

 “I’ve heard from some of our guys — quite a few,” Carroll said.
 “And, you know, we’ve been through a lot together in our time here and our discussions and the revelations that we’ve all had to work to come to in all.
 And so, the things that I said I don’t think surprised them at all.
-But they were they were happy to hear somebody say the things that were said.
+But they were happy to hear somebody say the things that were said.

 “And really, I was speaking for everybody here.
 That wasn’t just a personal statement.
 I was speaking for where we have come to as an organization, really, and certainly as a team in this locker room.
 And so, they were just like, the things that were said were really things that I think, and they think, too, were things that needed to be said.
-So that was received okay by our guys.”
+So that was received OK by our guys.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.